 Therapeutic counselling sessions are used when there are issues over and above the fertility treatment that you would like to discuss. this can be issues from your past or if there are any difficulties in your relationships.

-As fertility treatment is such an important and delicate experience to undergo, when seeking a fertility counsellor please make sure that you attend with someone that is a fully qualified counsellor to diploma level or above and has experience & understanding of this specific field.
-At OverSouls Therapy our fertility counsellor/psychotherapist is qualified to masters degree level and has undergone a further diploma level training specifically in fertility counselling.
+As fertility treatment is such an important and delicate experience to undergo, when seeking a fertility counsellor please make sure that you attend with someone that is a fully qualified counsellor to diploma level or above and has extensive training, experience and an understanding of this specific field.
+At OverSouls Therapy our fertility counsellor/psychotherapist is qualified to masters degree level and has undergone a further advanced diploma level training specifically in fertility counselling.
 The therapist is also a member of the BACP & National Fertility Society.